Asureda/Project_2020_I/README.md

 ```
 - Inital FCC structure in a cubic volume.
 - Uniform random initial velocities.
-- Melting and equilibration at a custmizable temperature.
+- Melting and equilibration at a customizable temperature.
 - Velocity Verlet algorithm to integrate the equations.
 - Andersen Thermostat to controll the bath temperature.
 - Pair interaction with Lenard-Johnes potential.